Google Translate Disclaimer

 Intersection upgrades are planned at the intersection of Highway 16 and the Dalmeny Access Road/Grid 684.

 The intersection improvements are intended to address concerns about collisions resulting from right angle (T-bone) collisions.
 The upgrades will convert the intersection from a two-way stop-controlled intersection to a Reduced Collision U-turn (RCUT) intersection.
+A public information session was held in late November in Dalmeny to explain the intersection changes.

 Highway 16 is part of the national highway system and is a key connection between Dalmeny and the City of Saskatoon.
 The Dalmeny Access Road is a commuter route as well as an over-dimensional truck bypass route.